awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

       name: eks-vpc-resource-controller
   ```
 + If you're using [custom networking](cni-custom-network.md) and security groups for pods together, the security group specified by security groups for pods is used instead of the security group specified in the `ENIconfig`\.
++ Pods using security group should use terminationGracePeriodInSeconds in their pod spec.

 ## Deploy security groups for pods<a name="security-groups-pods-deployment"></a>